 Due to the international pandemic [2020 – 2022] presentations mentioned below were shown online or postponed till further notice / In progress [ ]

 CROSSING BORDER_BORDER CROSSING festival of intermedia.
-Hong Kong [Different locations and venues].
-Due to the corona pandemic only artists could present live work who were already in Hong Kong or China.
-Other performances were postponed // CONNECTION > EUROPE.
-Santiago, Chile and the partners in Curitiba, Buenos Aires, Rio de Janeirol [produced by PERFOLINK, Chile] // la-bas.
+Hong Kong HK // CONNECTION > EUROPE.
+Santiago CL / Curitiba, Buenos Aires, Rio de Janeiro BR [produced by PERFOLINK, Chile] // la-bas.
 Experimental live art.
-Kiasma Museum Helsinki Finland // BLAUVERSCHIEBUNG performancefestival.
-Galerie KUB / MdbK – Museum der bildenden Künste, Leipzig Germany [initiated by and in co-operation with Galerie KUB]
+Kiasma Museum Helsinki FI // BLAUVERSCHIEBUNG performancefestival.
+Leipig DE [in co-operation with Galerie KUB]

 Mexico City, Mexico – El Rule Centro Cultural.
-Online Lecture THE WEIGHT OF LOVE / BLIND DATES WITH THE HISTORY OF MANKIND [expected – details follow]
+Lecture THE WEIGHT OF LOVE / BLIND DATES WITH THE HISTORY OF MANKIND [details follow]

 Performances and other presentations sofar include:

-Athens, Greece – lectures of my work in both National Theatre [30 Nov.] and National and Kapodistrian University of Athens, Department Theatre studies and Performance.
+Athens, Greece – lectures of my work in both National Theatre of Greece [30 Nov.] and National and Kapodistrian University of Athens, Department Theatre studies and Performance.
 [1 Dec.]

 Buenos Aires, Argentina.
 12 November

-Participated in the jury for CINEplusPERFO 2022 Festival Internacional – Buenos Aires.
+Participated as a jury member for 2.
+CINEplusPERFO 2022 Festival Internacional – Buenos Aires.
 November 12: The link shows the live streamed presentation of the [special] mentions of the jurymembers with the selected artists involved- Total duration is 1.43.18.
 My 2 special mentions are put forward starting at 1.25.48 mins.